PaulMayero/nairobilug.or.ke/content/meetup-may-2026-uhuru-uhuru-uhuru-uhuru-tidesdb.md

 Shout-out to Douglas for always delivering on the posters.
 I'm already looking forward to the next one.

-Shout-out to Hesus for taking the picturs and videos.
+Shout-out to Hesus for taking the pictures and videos.
 Your services are always appreciated.

 I'd also like to thank the attendeess for taking time out of their busy schedules to come to the meet-up.
 I hope you learnt something new and I'm looking forward to seeing you next time.